Frequently Asked Questions about BecoWallform

 What is the U-value of the walls?

-The U-values of the Wallform system varies according to the overall thickness of the EPS, and can be as low as 0.11 W/m2K.
-Even the least insulating Wallform components offer significantly better performance than current standards.
+The U-values of the Wallform system varies according to the overall thickness of the EPS, ranging from 0.30W/m2K to as low as 0.11 W/m2K.
+Full technical figures including U-values are available on our Technical Data page.

 Why is the insulation thicker on the outside in some systems?